Depending on which course you choose to undertake, the IPAF Operator Course covers three categories of mobile elevating work platforms.

 For the operation and use of mobile verticals

 For the operation and use of mobile booms

 For the operation of static booms, which can be completed as a stand-alone session or combined with 3A and 3B courses

-Boss Training is proud to be one of the leading IPAF training course providers in the UK, capable of delivering IPAF accredited training courses for working at height and operating powered access platforms.
+Boss Training is proud to be one of the leading IPAF training course providers in the UK, capable of delivering accredited IPAF training for working at height and operating powered access platforms.

-The most popular IPAF courses we offer here at Boss Training, are:
+The most popular IPAF training courses we offer here at Boss Training, are:

 IPAF Training is a requirement to ensure compliance with health & safety regulations, so anyone who operates a Mobile Elevating Work Platform (MEWPs) – such as a cherry picker or scissor lift – requires a PAL Card and IPAF Licence that must be renewed every 5 years.

 The internationally recognised IPAF training course is in place to provide delegates with an understanding of the need for accident prevention, safe operational procedures, emergency descent operations and gives an overview of the responsibilities of employers and employees.
 The IPAF course will also cover the main aims of the Health & Safety at Work Act 1974 and associated regulations.

 The Powered Access Licence, also known as PAL Card, IPAF Card and IPAF Licence, is a handy credit-card-sized photo card which should be carried at all times whilst onsite, and only registered IPAF training centres, such as Boss Training, are able to deliver the accredited courses and issue official certificates and IPAF Cards.